MAINE MASTERS PROJECT is made possible through

 The Maine - New York Connection includes profiles

-of three painters whose artistic lives are deeply rooted in New
+of five painters whose artistic lives are deeply rooted in New

-York City: Lois Dodd, Stephen Pace and William Thon.
+York City as well as in Maine: Lois Dodd, Stephen Pace, William Thon, Joseph Fiore and David Driskell.
 Other films in production

 that highlight this connection are portraits of Ashley